why do I like to sleep with my head under the covers?

 Some of us prefer to sleep on top of the covers and avoid contact with them, while others prefer to sleep underneath bedsheets, leaving no exposure to the outside world.

-Sleeping with your head under the covers offers protection from external stimulation, dulling any light and muffling sound, making sleeping easier at night.
+Sleeping with your head under the covers offers protection from external stimulation, dulling any light and muffling sounds, making sleeping easier at night.

-Also, sleeping under the covers keeps us warm, reducing pain in the neck and enhancing feelings of psychological security.
+Also, sleeping under the covers keeps us warm, reduces muscular pain in the neck, and enhances feelings of psychological security.

-However, there are risks to sleeping with your head under the covers, so this position isn’t suitable for everybody.
-Understanding the hazards of covering your head is essential.
+Sleeping with your head under the covers carries risks, so this position isn’t suitable for everybody.

-Everybody has a preferred position for sleeping, although it usually revolves around whether we lie on our back, side, or stomach.
-One thing that is less often discussed is the use of blankets.
+Everybody has a preferred sleeping position, although it usually revolves around whether we lie on our back, side, or stomach.
+One thing less often discussed is the use of blankets.

 Some people can’t sleep with blankets and covers anywhere near their faces.
-On the other hand, others will only feel comfortable if blankets entirely cover them from head to toe.
+However, others only feel comfortable if blankets cover them from head to toe.

-• Dulling of any lights or noise in your vicinity
+- Dulling of light or noise in your vicinity.

-The British Medical Journal considers head covering a common and avoidable symptom of sudden infant death syndrome, but some adults feel comfortable in this sleep position.
+The British Medical Journal considers covering the head an avoidable symptom of sudden infant death syndrome, but some adults feel comfortable sleeping this way.

 Advantages of Sleeping with the Head Under the Covers